JesperMoellerJakobsen/CountableBusinessLogicService/README.md

 Hosted in a docker container on &lt;HOSTNAME&gt;:5000/graphql

-## Instructions for interacting with microservice
+## Instructions for interacting with microservice using a browser

 ```
 GET <HOSTNAME>:5000/playground